gdlg/nuscenes-to-osm-exporter/README.md

 To render the map properly, you must add the provided `nuscenes.mapcss` to JOSM Paint Styles.
 To do so, open JOSM, go into the menu `Edit/Preferences`.
 Under the tab `Map Settings` (third from the top), go into the subtab `Map Paint Styles` then add the `nuscenes.mapcss` custom style by clicking on the `+` icon on the right and selecting the file.

 Aerial photography can also be overlaid by using the `Imagery` menu.
 The NuScenes maps were experimentally aligned with the imagery data and the alignment is not perfect.
-The coordinates that are used to generate the map are hard-coded at the top of the script `nuscenes_map_to_osm_exporter.py`.
+The coordinates that are used to generate the map are hard-coded in the file `utils/__init__.py`.